hayanaj/SmartLibrary/README.md

-PLease do not delete any of the automatically generated folders .vscode, bin, lib, src, and the README.md
+Please do not delete any of the automatically generated folders .vscode, bin, lib, src, and the README.md
 ---

 ## 📋 Smart Library System: